hmisonne/ReactNative_GroceryApp/README.md

 ## Data

 This app is using 4 different type of data:

 - food: to manage the items added to a specific Food Category List
-	- groceryList: to manage the lists of groceries saved
-	- recipe: to manage the lists of recipes saved
-	- ingredient: to manage the ingredients fetched by RecipeID from the spoonacular API

-1) Food
 ```
 [
 	{